eligosource/eventsourced/README.md

       }
     }

 is an actor that counts the number of received event [`Message`](http://eligosource.github.com/eventsourced/#org.eligosource.eventsourced.core.Message)s.
-In <i>Eventsourced</i> applications, events are always communicated (transported) via event `Message`s.
+In *Eventsourced* applications, events are always communicated (transported) via event `Message`s.

 ### Step 3: Event-sourced actor creation and recovery